 In general, PD is a slowly progressive neurological movement disorder caused by a degeneration of dopamine producing cells in the substantia nigra.
-The effects of PD can affect respiration (breathing), phonation (voice production), resonation (richness of voice), articulation (clarity of speech), and swallowing function.
-Disruptions to breathing, voice, speech and swallowing characteristics are caused by impaired movements of muscles, which are slower, less accurate, weaker or difficult to coordinate with other movements.
+The effects of PD can affect respiration (breathing), phonation (voice production), resonation (richness of voice), and articulation (clarity of speech).
+Disruptions to breathing, voice, speech and swallowing characteristics are caused by movements of muscles, which are slower, less accurate, weaker or difficult to coordinate with other movements.
 The muscles of the lips, tongue, throat, larynx (voice box) and lungs may all be affected.
-The primary result of these changes in muscle performance includes imprecise articulation and rapid speech rate with progressive acceleration and short rushes of speech, reduced stress of syllables, reduced loudness, a hoarse, tremulous, monotone voice, impaired tongue movements, weak pharyngeal wall movements and/or difficulty directing food into the esophagus/stomach tube.

-Practical suggestions for ways to improve eating ease and swallow safety are also included in this booklet.
-Excessive saliva production, drooling and hearing impairment are concerns for many people with PD.
+The primary result of these changes in muscle performance includes imprecise articulation and rapid speech rate with progressive acceleration and short rushes of speech, reduced stress of syllables, reduced loudness, and a hoarse, tremulous and monotone voice.
+Many of the same muscles that are used to produce voice and speech are also used for eating and swallowing.
+Persons with PD also often report problems in this area.
+Practical suggestions for ways to improve eating ease and safety are also included in this booklet.
+Excessive saliva production, drooling and hearing impairment are also concerns for many people with PD.
 These problems also have an effect on communication.
-Practical ways of dealing with them are reviewed.
+Practical ways of dealing with them will also be discussed.